What is Capital Turnover?

 - Total shareholder’s Equity = 25000 + 15000 = 40000

 - Capital Turnover Ratio = 500000 / 40000 = 12.5

 It means each $ of capital investment has contributed $12.5 towards the company’s sales, and this 12.5 seems that the utilization of capital investment is done efficiently by the company.

 Capital Turnover Criterion implies the basis for the application of capital to get the maximum benefits and returns.
 The criterion is based on the following factors:

 #1 – Market Reputation and Management of Resources

-As it is total sales divided by net worth, so net worth is shareholders’ fund, which can be gained through market advantage like a higher reputation in the market and effective management of resources like management of employees, stakeholders, governmental compliance, etc. to ensure good market reputation.
+As it is total sales divided by net worth, net worth is shareholders’ fund, which can be gained through market advantage like a higher reputation in the market and effective management of resources like employees, stakeholders, governmental compliance, etc., to ensure good market reputation.

 #2 – Future Benefits and Payback Period

 Before applying capital, the future benefits from the investment and payback periodPayback PeriodThe payback period refers to the time that a project or investment takes to compensate for its total initial cost.
 In other words, it is the duration an investment or project requires to attain the break-even point. are to be analyzed to maximize the returns and ensure optimum utilization of resources.
 The higher the payback period, the higher the capital turnover ratio will be.